Mark Lee (architect): Career

 Born in Hong Kong, Lee earned a Bachelor of Architecture from the University of Southern California School of Architecture, and then went on to the Harvard University Graduate School of Design, where he received a Master of Architecture in 1995.

 Upon graduating, Lee began his teaching career at the ETH Zurich as an instructor until 1998.
 At the end of that year, he was appointed as Lecturer (1998-2001) and then as adjunct professor (2001-2004) at the University of Southern California.
 In 2004, Lee began as assistant professor until 2008.
-From that year on, he took up various guest professorships at the Technical University of Berlin (2009-2011), Rice University (2013), Oslo School of Architecture and Design (2015), Princeton University School of Architecture (2016), as well as an annual appointment as Design Critic in Architecture at Harvard's Graduate School of Design.
+From that year on, he took up various guest professorships at Technische Universität Berlin (2009-2011), Rice University (2013), Oslo School of Architecture and Design (2015), Princeton University School of Architecture (2016), as well as an annual appointment as Design Critic in Architecture at Harvard's Graduate School of Design.

 In 2017, Lee and Johnston served as artistic directors for the Chicago Architecture Biennial.

 In 2018, Lee was appointed Professor in the Practice of Architecture and Chair of the Department of Architecture at Harvard's Graduate School of Design.